Free Government iPhone Eligibility – See If You Qualify

 Check Eligibility Through the National Verifier

-The National Verifier is the official Lifeline eligibility system that USAC (Universal Service Administrative Co.) runs.
-All applicants must confirm they qualify before receiving a phone call.
+The National Verifier is the official Lifeline eligibility system run by USAC (Universal Service Administrative Co.).
+All applicants must confirm they qualify before receiving a phone.
+For alternative ways to sign up, see our application methods guide.

 Step-by-Step Guide (Online)